cdelorme/system-setup/osx.md

 Since installing and configuring sublime text is nearly identical between platforms I've moved its instructions to a more centralized location.
 Click the header link to read it!

-## Markdown Quicklook
+## markdown quicklook

 I install this so I can easily preview markdown files, the [repository is here](https://github.com/toland/qlmarkdown), but you can [download a prebuilt file here](http://jamesmoss.co.uk/blog/support-for-markdown-in-osx-quicklook/) and toss them into `/Library/QuickLook`.

 With this package you can use the space-bar like with images and pdf files, and it will display HTML rendered preview of a markdown file.

-## Reorganize Dock
+## reorganize dock

 I remove any other software from my dock except the following list:

+- finder
+- chrome
+- safari
-- Finder
+- sublime text
-- iTerm2
+- iterm2
-- Transmission
+- virtualbox
-- Sublime Text 3
+- transmission
-- Chrome
+- robomongo
-- Safari
+- sql pro
-- iTunes
+- itunes
-- iBooks
+- ibooks
-- App Store
+- app store
-- System Preferences
+- system preferences
-- _Divider_
+- _divider_
-- Downloads
+- downloads
-- Trash
+- trash

 I do use more software than is in this list, but I almost never use the dock to access it, I use spotlight because it is faster.  **This list is really here for drag-and-drop applications.**

-## Sync Accounts
+## sync accounts

 I no longer bother synchronizing my accounts, but if you choose to do so you can hook your gmail up to your `Mail`, `Contacts` and `Calendar` software on the system.

 I do syncrhonize my google chrome, but because I use google chrome I do not need any of the other software configured.

-## File Vault
+## file vault

 I no longer bother encrypting my drive.
 It has a small performance hit, and **may still be a good idea for mission critical business laptops**, but the hard drive is now soldered into the machine.
 The new machines have soldered their drives in, so it's significantly less likely they will be able to hook it up to another machine running OS X.  It also has no CD drive.
 This leaves only USB bootable media to access the drive contents, and to my recollection linux can't read journaled HFS+ drives.

 As mentioned in my previous documentation, if you intend to encrypt your drive, wait until you have finished installing all system updates because patches to the encryption code will require you to decrypt, update, then re-encrypt; a process which can take many hours.

-## Conclusion
+## conclusion

 Thus concludes my comprehensive OS X 10.9 setup and configuration process.
 If you have configured your machine in the same way it will be ready for most development projects.